Three Boys at Lake Tanganyika by Martin Munkácsi 1929

 Copyright © 2017 by Eva Deli

 High brain oscillations are essential for analytic thinking, detailed, focused work, preparation, or response to danger.
-Nevertheless, energy-expensive high brain frequencies are stressful and form a self-centered, insecure view, which prevents an overarching picture and decreases confidence.
+Nevertheless, energy-expensive, high-brain-frequency states are stressful and foster a self-centered, insecure view, which prevents an overarching picture and decreases confidence.
 In addition, distorted, fractured mental images trigger negative emotions, which limit perceived opportunities.
-Over time, these energy-poor conditions handicap personal and professional success and cause health problems.
+Over time, these energy-poor conditions hinder personal and professional success and lead to health problems.

 Our emotions may govern our actions today, but our present actions determine our feelings tomorrow.
-For this reason, there are tried and tested methods that, over the long term, can change faulty mental patterns.
-The most ancient technique to achieve lasting cognitive change is meditation.
+For this reason, there are tried-and-tested methods that, over the long term, can change faulty mental patterns.
+Meditation is an old technique for achieving lasting cognitive change.
 Meditation and prayer come from ancient traditions but generate mental stability in the modern setting.
-Although group setting is helpful for beginners, solitary practice is also productive.
+It is often a solitary practice, but group settings are helpful for beginners.
 A more contemporary method is goal setting.
 Goal-oriented activity improves short-term memory and task success; motivation increases mental stability and reduces conflict, enhancing performance.

 Worry and anxiety can prevent goal-directed activity, but positive social connections promote psychological and physical health and inspire mental transformation.
 Even in animals, grooming behavior is beneficial.
 The relaxing, trusting state provides health and mental benefits for both the giver and receiver of compassion.
 In contrast, toxic social connections can kill.
 Neuroscience supports these ideas.

-Positive emotions are associated with lower brain oscillations, which lack details and allow the confidence of an overarching vision.
-In the mind, unnecessary details are eliminated, and the mental focus widens, allowing natural, creative solutions to emerge—psychology results from the role of emotions in an automatic mental operation.
-Calm minds cannot be easily disturbed.
-Just as energy flows from warmer to colder matter, emotionally stable (less irritable) people face challenges.
-Emotional stability also means engaging, relating to others and situations, and finding inherent solutions.
-These flexible people adapt to opportunities quickly.
+Lower brain oscillations lack details and provide an overarching vision.
+During positive emotions, unnecessary details are eliminated, and the mental focus widens.
+Calm minds are not easily disturbed, allowing for natural, creative solutions.
+Just as energy flows from warmer to colder matter, emotionally stable (less irritable) people adapt to opportunities quickly.
+Emotional flexibility means engaging with others and situations, relating to them, and finding inherent solutions.

 |